owenmoore/artblocks-audio-sampler/README.md

 # artblocks-audio-sampler
-Sampling audio from artblocks projects to
+Sampling audio from Art Blocks projects to WAV files.